 - Visit www.qps.org and click on Emergency Information. - Wait for a call from the Skylert Messaging System.
-You will receive information and instructions on what to do during the emergency. - Tune into local TV and radio stations for news alerts. - The school may call the emergency phone numbers provided on your child's Emergency Contact Form.
+You will receive information and instructions on what to do during the emergency. - Tune into local TV and radio stations for news.